From vision to action perspective

 • As a rule of thumb, new developments should not increase the paved surface area compared to the current situation.
 In the case of large-scale inner-city redevelopment, the aim is to achieve a 10% reduction in paved or built-up surface area.
 For the municipality of Kerkrade as a whole, the aim is to achieve a 20% reduction in paved surface area by 2050 compared to 2025.

-• Focus on retaining and, where possible, processing rainwater on site, especially on higher plateaus.
+• Focus on retaining and, where possible, processing rainwater on your own property, especially on higher plateaus.
 For a climate-proof design, the standard rainfall is 80 mm in two hours (with availability/drainage within 24 to 72 hours).
 In the future, the standard rainfall may change as a result of increasingly extreme weather, which means we will have to take extra space requirements into account.
 The horizon for the Environmental Vision is 2050.
-With regard to flooding, we will have to look further ahead (towards 2100) for new (construction) plans in order to create a water-robust and climate-proof living environment.
+When it comes to flooding, we will have to look further ahead (towards 2100) for new (construction) plans in order to create a water-robust and climate-proof living environment.

-• New housing plans must take into account the availability of a grid connection and drinking water supply, which are strict preconditions for new housing plans.
-Obstacles related to grid congestion are already noticeable, and after 2030 there is also a threat of drinking water scarcity.
+• New housing development plans must take into account the availability of grid connections and drinking water supplies, which are strict preconditions for new housing development plans.
+Obstacles related to grid congestion are already noticeable, and after 2030 there is also a risk of drinking water shortages.

-• New construction must contribute to a balanced housing stock in Kerkrade: the right home in the right place, quality in housing typology, price, and target group.
-Kerkrade already has a high percentage of social housing (46%).
+• New construction should contribute to a balanced housing stock in Kerkrade: the right home in the right place, quality in housing typology, price, and target group.
+Currently, Kerkrade already has a high percentage of social housing (46%).
 The focus will therefore be on housing construction in other segments in order to develop more diversity in the housing stock.
 A public housing program will need to further elaborate on how many and what types of homes can be built in which locations.
-It will also be necessary to include the transformation to lifetime homes and the accessibility of healthcare facilities.
+It will also be necessary to take into account the transformation to lifetime homes and the accessibility of healthcare facilities.

-• The municipality is committed to providing adequate housing for different target groups.
+• The municipality is committed to providing adequate housing for various target groups.

 • The pursuit of equal opportunities and a healthy generation in 2040 requires unequal investment and a focus on areas where health, resilience, and quality of life are lowest, such as parts of Kerkrade-West and -Oost.
-In such places, we are committed to a coherent area-based approach (cross-domain and together with partners).
-Approach or transformation of the historic ribbon developments, combating structural vacancy, management of the many rear areas in the urban area, and other design of public space.
+In such places, we are committed to a coherent area-based approach (cross-domain and in collaboration with partners).
+Approach or transformation of the historic ribbon developments, combating structural vacancy, management of the many rear areas in the urban area, and other redesign of public space.

-• Vacant or empty commercial properties located in residential areas should be given a new function.
-Preferably residential or green.
+• Vacant or empty commercial properties located in residential areas should be given a new function, preferably residential or green space.
 The construction of new garages and storage facilities is not desirable.

-• The initiative contributes to the realization of a mixed neighborhood where different types of housing and target groups live together.
+• The initiative contributes to the creation of a mixed neighborhood where different types of housing and target groups live together.
 A healthy mix of demand and supply is essential in this regard.

-• New homes must fit in with the surroundings in terms of mass, height, and spatial quality.
+• New homes must be appropriate to their surroundings in terms of mass, height, and spatial quality.
 We are committed to improving the quality and livability of the existing living environment.

-• A contribution is being made to a balanced housing stock that responds to current and future needs in terms of typology and price range.
+• A contribution is made to a balanced housing stock that responds to current and future needs in terms of type and price range.

-• Due to increasing space scarcity, we are committed to multiple use of space and are focusing on high-rise and multi-story buildings (at least three stories).
-In addition, there must be space for indoor storage, bicycle parking, parking, and waste facilities.
+• Due to increasing space scarcity, we are focusing on multiple use of space and continuing to pay attention to high-rise and multi-story buildings (at least three stories).
+In addition, there must be space for indoor storage rooms, bicycle parking facilities, parking facilities, and waste disposal facilities.

-• New homes must comply with current sustainability requirements and be built to be climate-proof (also taking into account overheating indoors).
+• New homes comply with current sustainability requirements and are built to be climate-proof (also taking into account overheating indoors).

-• Sports fields (belonging to clubs), schoolyards, and playgrounds should be open to the public as much as possible, so that exercise can also be facilitated outside opening hours.
+• Sports fields (belonging to clubs), schoolyards, and playgrounds are open to the public as much as possible, so that exercise can also be facilitated outside of opening hours.

 Areas of expertise